seyifalope/-Decadal-Overview-Crime-Statistics-and-Cases-in-Bangladesh-2010-2019-/README.md

-# Data Visulaization  and Insight Project
+# "Decadal Overview: Crime Statistics and Cases in Bangladesh (2010-2019)"
 The dataset illustrates the crime statistics of various crimes and their crime cases in Bangladesh, a densely populated country in Asia across a decade period, from year 2010 to 2019.
 To visualize and draw insights from the data,3 types of visualization methods was employed, namely: